Nordia: History

 In 1926 the American Zion Commonwealth announced plans to establish a new agricultural village to be named "Nordia" in memory of the Zionist leader Max Nordau.
 Land was sold in the United States for this purpose, but the plan did not come to fruition.

-Nordia was founded on 2 November 1948 by demobilised Irgun and Betar soldiers, members of the Herut movement, on the land of the depopulated Palestinian village of Khirbat Bayt Lid, The founders came from two units – Margolim based in Kfar Yona and Wedgwood (named after Josiah Wedgwood) based in Mishmar HaYarden.
+Nordia was founded on 2 November 1948 by demobilised Irgun and Betar soldiers, members of the Herut movement, on land near the depopulated Palestinian village of Khirbat Bayt Lid, The founders came from two units – Margolim based in Kfar Yona and Wedgwood (named after Josiah Wedgwood) based in Mishmar HaYarden.

 In 1994 a new neighborhood, Neot Nordia, was established.